 How Does Intensive Tick Treatment Work?

-We use our best selling barrier treatment tick spray to eliminate ticks on contact.
-We take the time to especially spray areas where ticks congregate, retaining walls, tall grass and in the underbrush.
+We use our best selling barrier treatment tick mist to eliminate ticks on contact.
+We take the time to especially mist areas where ticks congregate, retaining walls, tall grass and in the underbrush.
 With the addition of tick tubes for long-term control, the treatment is unsurpassed.
 Tick tubes are tubes made of biodegradable material, place strategically around your yard.
 They are filled with a cotton type substance that mice will seek out and use for bedding in their homes.
 This cotton material is treated with an insecticide that kills ticks but does not harm the mice.

 Let’s Tie All This Together, Shall We?

 As you’ve read the above information about the lifecycle you see that at the beginning stage of their lives, larvae ticks will most likely receive the pathogens that create disease.
 They are most likely to get these from mice.
 The Intensive Tick Treatment, without hurting the mice, distributes an insecticide to the ticks that will kill them at this early stage.
 The halt of the lifecycle leaves for fewer tick eggs to hatch the following year, and so on and so on.

 Louisville Intensive Tick Treatment Are The Best for Long Term Tick Protection